 To create a rectangular selection, click the Select button (Q) to open the Selection tool in the Tool Options window .
 You can also click Select > Selection Tool in the main menu.

 Drag the selection box over the objects to select.
-Release mouse button to finalize the selection.
+Release the mouse button to finalize the selection.

-Click and hold the mouse button and drag the mouse following the boundary of the area you wish to select to create a precise custom selection.
-Release mouse button to finalize the selection.
+Click and hold the mouse button and drag the mouse following the boundary of the area you want to select to create a precise custom selection.
+Release the mouse button to finalize the selection.